pgroenbaek/dbtracks-stf-profiles/README.md

 This is an attempt to mimic DBTracks as best as possible using the OpenRails STF track profile format.

-These profiles allows for use of the superelevation feature in OpenRails together with Norbert Rieger's DBTracks.
+These track profiles enables use of the superelevation feature in OpenRails together with Norbert Rieger's DBTracks.

 ## Usage